 There are only two approaches when dealing with plasterboard cracks: preventing the problem from occurring in the first place or dealing with the cracking once it’s there.

 Minor plasterboard cracks are easy to repair, but repairs should not be done without correctly identifying the cause of building movement as it may result in further (and expensive!) rectification at a later stage.

-There is not much that can be done to avoid building movement due weather conditions or the building settling, but following the correct guidelines when installing plasterboard systems can go a long way in reducing the risk of plasterboard cracking.
+There is not much that can be done to avoid building movement due weather conditions or the building settling, but following the correct guidelines when installing plasterboard systems can go a long way to reducing the risk of plasterboard cracking.
 This includes following best practice guidelines, such as placing control joints at the right intervals.

 To learn about best practice when installing plasterboard download the latest Knauf Plasterboard Installation Guide.